 Patience is the unsung hero of any successful entrepreneur’s success story.
 It doesn’t make for bold headlines, but it can make all the difference between success and failure in a fashion startup.
 The fashion product development process is just that… a process.
-It would be nice if we could all just succeed the first time or even 10 times we try something.
+So is building a brand.
+It would be nice if we could all just succeed the first time or even the 10th time we try something.
 But the reality is that starting a business is crazy difficult, failure rates are high and getting through it requires a good deal of practice.

 Working with us here at Prototype will save you a great deal of stress and give you something of a shortcut, but there’s a whole lotta learning that just won’t be able to come from anywhere other than your own experiences.
 And, that’s a good thing!
 If it was super easy, the competition would be ridiculous.
 The struggle is what tempers your resolve and allows you to compete in this challenging field.
 Don’t fret about your early performance; practice instead.
 Give it a little time and more than a little patience and you’ll be amazed at what you can accomplish!